 Many small business owners find it hard to delegate tasks, not only because their business is a product of their blood, sweat, and tears but also because they’re used to wearing all the hats that are required to make it a success.

-In most owner’s journeys, there comes a time when tasks must be delegated to allow the owner to focus on strategic work—and, simply, to help the business run smoothly in their absence.
-However, owner’s can realize other benefits of delegation:
+In most owners' journeys, there comes a time when tasks must be delegated to allow them to focus on strategic work—and, simply, to help the business run smoothly in their absence.

 |Delegation can reduce your daily stress levels.|

 |It can boost your employees’ competencies and the value they can create for your business.|